 3 years – Entering Sunday School

 Entering Sunday School is a big step for parent and child.
-Children need assurances that Sunday School is a safe place and parents need to learn that Sunday School is a ministry that partners ith the home to pass on faith, values and character formation.
+Children need assurances that Sunday School is a safe place and parents need to know that Sunday School is a ministry that partners with the home to pass on faith, values and character formation.
 Children and parents come together to remember Baptismal promises and to receive preschool story Bibles.

 Many congregations give Bibles to children in the third grade.
 This is in direct response to the promises of baptism.
 Children and parents come together around God’s Word as they use, read, study and play in the Bible.
 Children not only receive Bibles, but are encouraged to use them together with their families.

 Children and parents come together to reflect more deeply about the significance of Holy Communion in their lives.
 It is a time of family, fun and joy, and a time to make lasting memories.

 Catechism is an amazing part of the faith journey, a time to grow in knowledge and relationship with God.
 Pastors and youth ministry staff meet with each family individually to welcome youth and parents into the amazing adventure.